tabindex attribute has three distinct uses:

 href) to receive keyboard focus.
 Links and form controls are best for almost all interactive elements, but

-tabindex="0" allows other elements to be focusable and able to trigger interaction.
+tabindex="0" allows other elements to be focusable and thus potentially able to trigger interaction.

-tabindex="0" is used to make elements focusable, the keyboard interaction must be correct for that element, as defined above.
+tabindex="0" is used to make elements focusable, the keyboard interaction must be correct and intuitive for that element.
 This means that elements that are presented as buttons, for example, must respond to both Enter and Spacebar key presses.
 In some browsers this may require keypress detection with scripting.
-ARIA
+ARIA roles (such as

 A value of -1 may also be useful in complex widgets and menus that utilize arrow keys, or other shortcut keys.
-This ensures that only one element within the widget is navigable with the Tab key, while still allowing focus to be set on other components within the widget.
+It can ensure that only one element within a widget, such as the active tab within a group of interactive tabs for a tab panel, is navigable with the Tab key, while still allowing focus to be set on other components within the widget.

 tabindex="-1" removes the element from the default navigation flow.
 Do not assign